 - Site Manager is to be notified

 - b.
-Environment Manager will notify DPE and Heritage NSW of the incident as soon as possible
+Environment Manager will notify DPHI and Heritage NSW of the incident as soon as possible

 - c. the Contractor will engage a suitably qualified and experienced person(s) to:

 - Investigate the complaints/claims

 - Review the environmental performance of the ACHMP.

-- d.
-AGLM provide DPE, Heritage NSW and RAPs with a written report within 30 days that describes:
+- AGLM will provide DPHI, Heritage NSW and RAPs with a written report within 30 days that describes:

 - the nature of the non-compliance concern

 - the date and time of the incident

 - the likely cause of the incident

 - actions that have been taken

 - proposed measures to address the incident.